Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 1. Verify your account.
 If you have a new account you’ll need to complete a verification step to get started.
 You may also be asked to verify your account at a later stage, based on the transfer value and type.

 2. Confirm the recipient’s bank details.
 Make sure you have all of the required details to process your payment safely.
-You’ll always need your recipient’s full name and bank account number, along with other region specific details like an IBAN, routing number or sort code.
+You’ll need your recipient’s full name and bank account number, along with other region specific details like an IBAN, routing number or sort code.

 3. Double check your transfer limits.
 Check your own bank’s transfer limit and whether there are any bank fees to pay for funding your Wise transfer through your bank account or card.